LauraCoder/Full-Stack-open-2021/README.md

 <h1>Full-Stack-open-2021</h1>
-<p>This repo is for returning the exercises for the Full Stack Open 2021 course implemented by Helsinki University.
+<p>This repo is for returning the exercises for the <a href="https://fullstackopen.com/en/">Full Stack Open 2021 course</a> implemented by Helsinki University.
 The main focus of the course is on building single page applications with ReactJS that use REST APIs built with Node.js.
 The course covers testing, configuration and environment management in addition the use of MongoDB for storing data.</p>
 <h2>Parts included to the course:</h2>
 <h3>Part 0</h3>
 <p>Fundamentals of Web apps</p>